 We understand the temporary Thirlmere west road, car park and footpath closures have been frustrating and impacted on both recreational and community access.
 Our team have been working with specialist contractors to safely carry out the essential recovery and repair work as quickly as possible.

 Inspections have confirmed a disease (Phytophthora Ramorum) affecting Larch trees in the valley.

 As a result, we have been issued with a health notice to fell or take appropriate action to remove diseased trees between Shoulthwaite Moss and Middlesteads Gill.
 It is likely that further areas of trees are also affected around the Thirlmere estate and we're working closely with the Forestry Commission and Natural England to fully assess the impact.
 Obviously we are extremely saddened by this and our team have been working closely with partners to plan the necessary action.

 Open areas for public access

-Thank you for your patience and understanding while our team and specialist contractors have been working to safely allow areas to be re-opened for public access.
+Thank you for your patience and understanding while our team and specialist contractors have been working to safely allow areas to be re-opened.

-The final section from Armboth car park to Shoulthwaite Moss will need to remain closed until all of the tree clearance work that is necessary as a result of the tree health notice is completed.
+The final section from Armboth car park to Shoulthwaite Moss will need to remain closed until all of the clearance work that is necessary as a result of the tree health notice is completed.
 We had hoped to be in a position to complete this work in March 2019.
 However, work is continuing and at the moment we do not have a confirmed date when the work will be completed to allow the road to re-open.

 It is vital that visitors stay safe while visiting Thirlmere, so please observe signage which is clearly displayed at the areas which remain closed.
 We're working as quickly as we can and will provide updates when further areas are able to re-open for public access.

 Please see the Thirlmere access map (PDF 4MB opens in a new window) for full details of the current car park and footpath status.